lobocv/Evolve/README.md

 phenotype describes a vector in phenospace.

 #### Phenospace
 * A vector space that spans possible phenotypes.
-Phenotypes are represented as eigen-vectors in the vector-space The phenospace need not be singular, however if it is not singular, the linearly dependent vectors must be a negative scaling of one another.
-This signifies anti-correlation of the corresponding phenotypes.
+Phenotypes are represented as eigen-vectors (phenovectors) in the vector-space.
+Gene alleles will correspond to anti-vectors in the phenospace and the cummulative sum of the genevectors from a genome will determine the overall phenotype for a discrete non-binary trait.

 #### Gene
 * The building blocks of genetic Traits.
 When the gene has information about multiple traits